camRight/MetaCodeQuiz/README.md

 6. High Score will need to be an array.
 We're going to append and/or add to the array of high scores.
 Hmmm maybe we should do an empy [] to start, then use shift or another array adder to start adding scores.
 We're going to do the two value-pairs:

 initials & scoreValue

+user input on initials.
+We'll need a user gui input. what is relevant js. include it here.

+7. Develop at least 4 options to pick from on each question. math.floor(math.random +1)   ????? we'll need a plus 1 and make it a range of 4 options.
+Does that mean 0-3 so that we have 4 total indexes? hmmmm. or 1-4 doesn't really matter

+8. Develop